Military Service Members & Family

 Out of Country Title Transfer for Military Members

 - Military title & registration or out of country title and registration that reflects the complete motor vehicle information (year, make VIN, expiration date) and ownership information.
 If the vehicle was purchased while out of the country, Florida sales tax will be due on the declared value of the vehicle at the time of applying for title.
+You may review the frequently asked question regarding sales tax below to determine if you qualify for an exemption.
 No credit is allowed for any sales or use tax paid to a foreign country.

 - Each person, whose name appears on the ownership documents, or their appointed power of attorney, must be present to sign a new application for title.
 Bring a valid driver license from this state or any other state in the US or Canada.
 If power of attorney has been appointed and the owner has an out of state driver license, a copy is needed at the time of transfer.
 If you are the appointed power of attorney, the original or certified copy of the original signed appointment must be presented at the time of application.